diana wickersham

-I wished I was past the time of self-obsession, but there were parts of me that were still very young.
-The work was sitting with myself, looking at myself, fighting with myself.
+The work is sitting with myself, looking at myself, fighting with myself.
 Always thinking, always feeling always trying to move past the me-ness.

 Things I didn't have words for.